XeorgeXeorge/4chanDownloader/README.md

 The TesterGUI is a simple GUI that uses the 4chanAPIWrapper Library to show and download the content

 # API Wrapper
-If you want to work on the API Wrapper, you have to incluide Newtonsoft.Json
+If you want to work on the API Wrapper, you have to include Newtonsoft.Json

 # Basic Setup
 Reference the 4chanAPIWrapper.dll